 1. Right-click the start button and choose Command Prompt (Admin) to reveal the cmd dialogue.

-2. Input "powercfg /h on" and press Enter; input "exit" and press Enter.
+2. Input powercfg /h on and press Enter; then input exit and press Enter.

 3. Repeat the processes and you will find the option there: Start Menu - Control Panel - System and Security - Power Options - Choose what the power button does - Change settings that are currently unavailable - Turn on fast startup.